millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

         Returns:
         E : float
-            The estimate energy yield (in kgm^2/s^2 or Joules)
+            The estimate energy yield (in kg*m^2/s^2 or Joules)
         """
         # your code here

-It is interesting to note that the modern estimated value for the energy yield is around 18 to 20 kilotons of TNT (1 Joule is about 2.3901e-13 kilotons of TNT).
+It is interesting to note that the modern estimated value for the energy yield is around 18 to 20 kilotons of TNT where 1 Joule = 2.3901e-13 kilotons of TNT.
 How close were your estimates?

-Add a constant
-Can they figure out everything just by looking ahead?